-Disposable Node lets you package and AGGREGATE latent resources worldwide (unused disk spaces, stray wifi signals, idle night bandwidth, bored retiree labour etc.).
-Mix and match resources as nodes easily (like assembling toy bricks), create new nodes rapidly with just ONE COMMAND on most computers.
+Disposable Node lets you AGGREGATE latent resources worldwide (unused disk spaces, stray wifi signals, idle night bandwidth, bored retiree labour etc.).
+Mix and match resources as nodes EASILY (like assembling toy bricks) without technical knowledge and deploy them rapidly with just ONE COMMAND.

 Disposable Node empowers you to import compute to process your data instead of having to export your data to cloud platforms for processing, by enabling you to leverage the latent processing power of thousands of community computers worldwide from the comfort of your personal phone.

 Disposable Node gives you unprecedented income and impact by aggregating resources from millions of community computers e.g. ultra reliable storage, get insights from private data, manage trust in every transaction, set prices for your contributions.

 Applications in the Home Digital Hub are deployed inside Data Containers so they can be isolated from each other, run efficiently and can be managed easily.

 This is very different to the traditional processing containers based on isolation of PROCESSING resources (processor, ram etc.):

 - Application Containers (e.g. Docker) isolate applications to make them easier to deploy and maintain.

 - Machine Containers (e.g. KVM) isolate computation ti make sharing of hardware resources easier.

 With Data Containers we use standard System Containers (e.g. LXD) but with a special value added layer so we isolate based on the data type e.g. private data, shared data, public data etc.

 Compute Modules can run applications inside be Machine Containers (e.g. KVM) or System Containers (e.g. LXD).